coreroller/coreroller/README.md

     pg_dump -h COREROLLER_DB -U postgres -d coreroller --data-only --exclude-table=database_migrations > coreroller_backup.sql

     # Step 2: Start a new PostgreSQL server (free of any coreroller tables and data)
-    # (If you are setting up your PostgreSQL instance manually instead of using the provided docker image don't forget creating the database and the required extension)
+    # (If you are setting up your PostgreSQL instance manually instead of using the provided docker image don't forget creating the database)
-	psql -h NEW_COREROLLER_DB -U postgres -c "create database coreroller;" psql -h NEW_COREROLLER_DB -U postgres -d coreroller -c "create extension \"uuid-ossp\";"
+	psql -h NEW_COREROLLER_DB -U postgres -c "create database coreroller;"

     # Step 3: Start a new rollerd 1.0 instance connecting to the new PostgreSQL server.
 The new migration file will create the schema and add the sample data.